 The History of the Garden

-The house and garden was left to Gilbert’s Uncle Charles by his grandfather but Gilbert was effectively the master of the house from the 1750s until he inherited it on his uncle’s death in 1763.
+The house and gardens were left to Gilbert’s Uncle Charles by his grandfather but Gilbert was effectively the master of the house from the 1750s until he inherited it on his uncle’s death in 1763.
 Land adjoining the original garden was bought by Gilbert’s uncles as well as himself to create a much larger estate by the 1760s.

 One of the best views of the grounds is from Gilbert's ‘winepipe’ barrel seat, which is placed upon the mound in the meadow.
 You can sit in the barrel and slowly spin around to admire the different vistas it frames.